-After serving as an assistant and associate head coach at UTSA for 12 years, Jason Marshall just completed his first season as the head coach of the Roadrunners baseball program.
-Marshall was named the fourth skipper in UTSA baseball history on June 18, 2012.
+After serving as an assistant and associate head coach at UTSA for 12 years, Jason Marshall heads into his fourth season at the helm of the Roadrunners baseball program.

-Three UTSA players — Daniel Rockett (ninth round/Kansas City Royals), Riley Good (14th round/Los Angeles Angels of Anaheim) and Clint Sharp (38th round/Angels) — were drafted after the campaign concluded, while right-handed pitcher Brock Hartson was named a Louisville Slugger Freshman All-American by Collegiate Baseball.
-Third baseman RJ Perucki earned first-team all-league honors, while Good, Hartson and Rockett garnered second-team accolades.
+Three UTSA players - Daniel Rockett (9th round - Kansas City Royals), Riley Good (14th round - Los Angeles Angels of Anaheim) and Clint Sharp (38th round - Angels) - were drafted after the campaign concluded, while right-handed pitcher Brock Hartson was named a Louisville Slugger Freshman All-American by Collegiate Baseball.
+Third baseman RJ Perucki earned first team all-league honors, while Good, Hartson and Rockett garnered second team accolades.

-In their first and only season in the WAC, the Roadrunners led the circuit with a .299 batting average and 629 hits.
-Perucki (.350/fifth) and Good (.335/ninth) both ranked among the top 10 batting averages in the league and the duo tied for second in the WAC with 84 hits apiece.
-Perucki also finished second in the circuit with 132 total bases and third with 12 home runs, while Rockett's .562 slugging percentage was good for third.
+In UTSA’s first and only season in the WAC, the Roadrunners led the circuit with a .299 batting average and 629 hits.
+Perucki (.350 - 5th) and Good (.335 - 9th) both ranked among the top-10 batting averages in the league and the duo tied for second in the WAC with 84 hits apiece.
+Perucki also finished second in the circuit with 132 total bases and third with 12 home runs, while Rockett’s .562 slugging percentage was good for third.

 The Abilene native was hired at UTSA prior to the 2001 season and spent three campaigns as an assistant before being promoted to associate head coach.
 He served as both the infielders coach and recruiting coordinator while running the Roadrunners’ summer camps.

-His efforts on the recruiting trails have resulted in a pair of All-Americans, six Freshman All-Americans, 59 all-conference performers (including 12 first teamers), the 2007 and ‘08 Southland regular season championships and 2005 Southland and 2013 WAC Tournament crowns.
+At the time, his efforts on the recruiting trails resulted in a pair of All-Americans, six freshman All-Americans, 59 all-conference selections (including 12 first teamers), the 2007 and 2008 Southland regular season championships and the 2005 Southland and 2013 WAC Tournament crowns.

-The Roadrunners have posted the top five fielding seasons under Marshall’s guidance, including a .965 fielding percentage in 2012, which is the second-best mark in school history.
-Eight years ago, UTSA led the Southland with a program-record .969 fielding percentage.
+The Roadrunners have posted the top-5 fielding seasons under Marshall’s guidance, including a .965 fielding percentage in 2012, which is the second-best mark in school history.
+Nine years ago, UTSA led the Southland with a program-record .969 fielding percentage.

-Meanwhile, individuals have set offensive records in 14 season and 14 career categories over the last dozen seasons, including former Roadrunner Michael Rockett, who owns Southland career records with 940 at-bats, 337 hits, 210 RBIs and 537 total bases.
+Meanwhile, individuals have set offensive records in 15 season and 14 career categories over the last dozen seasons, including former Roadrunner Michael Rockett, who owns the Southland career records with 940 at-bats, 337 hits, 210 RBI, 537 total bases and 64 doubles.

 A standout performer at Texas A&M from 1989-92, he was named the Aggies’ Most Valuable Player after leading the team in games played (61), hits (66), runs scored (35) and RBIs (40) as a senior.

-Following his collegiate career, he was drafted by the Royals in the 13th round of the 1992 MLB Draft.
-Marshall went on to play four seasons in the Royals organization before finishing his professional career in 1995.
+Following his collegiate career, Marshall was drafted by the Royals in the 13th round of the 1992 MLB Draft.
+He went on to play four seasons in the Royals organization before finishing his professional career in 1995.